UModeler/UModeler.github.io/_sources/primitiveshapetools.txt

  Reverses the front and back.

 Border Check
  If this is enabled, the ray cast will run and it checks if the created stair is beyond the other polygons.
+It might cause a stop for a second at the beginning.

 Glue
  The stair with this property enabled will be glued to the polygon where it started to be created.
 It means that the hidden part of the floor polygon by the created stair is removed.